fastai/docker-containers/README.md

 ### fastai Images

-- **[fastdotai/fastai](https://hub.docker.com/repository/docker/fastdotai/fastai)**: fastai and fastcore, with all of thier depenendencies.
+- **[fastdotai/fastai](https://hub.docker.com/repository/docker/fastdotai/fastai)**: fastai and fastcore, with all of their dependencies.

     Pull this image:
     > `docker pull fastdotai/fastai:latest`